Ovundiano/Adapted-Mind/README.md

     - It has a button at the top left corner of the screen, which leads back to the menu page;

-    - It has Card, which consist of an alphabet and what it represents;
+    - It consist of an alphabet with it's corresponding Image representation and Image Spelling Word;

-    - Card has the key word and sound buttons, which allows the user to listen to the correct American and British pronunciation of the word;
+    - It has the sound buttons, which allows the user to listen to the correct American and British pronunciation of the word;

     - It has a next alphabet button, which replaces the current alphabet and its representation with another alphabet and its representation.